DBC-SF/mentorship-wiki/README.md

 #### Giving and Receiving Feedback:
 - Student feedback for Mentors will be collected during the weekly retro survey.
-- You are encouraged to solicit student feedback after sessions.
+- You are encouraged to solicit student feedback after a shift.
 This feedback will be reviewed by the Mentor Coordinator and distributed to the Mentor team weekly.
 The [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform) provides a direct link for students to give feedback.
 This link is in the phase guide under resources/mentors.md.

 #### Student Notes: